Puja Services and Offerings

 • Puja to the Noble Tara for protection

 The Noble Tara immediately helps in any situation of difficulty.
-AR’s sister JM is an emanation of Tara herself.

-• The Youthful Mañjuśrī: Puja for greater intelligence and wisdom
+• The Youthful Mañjuśrī: Intelligence and Wisdom

 Mañjuśrī, Bodhisattva of Wisdom and Intelligence, helps with increasing our learning capacity.
 Especially for children and youth, his mantra has amazing effects (even recently demonstrated in controlled scientific research).